brentp/gobe/README.rst

 Annotations
 ===========

-The annotatios to be rendered by the flash movie are in a simple tex format.
+The annotations to be rendered by the flash movie are in a simple text format.
 The best way to understand them is to briefly skim the summaries below and have a look at the examples in the
 `data <http://github.com/brentp/gobe/tree/master/data/>`_ directory.